qidi-community/Plus4-Wiki/filament-changes/README.md

 ```

 This automatically puts a print pause command at layer changes, regardless of whether it's at a particular layer height or not, allowing you to manually change filaments using the screen.

+>[!NOTE]
+>Make sure to also check the `Manual Filament Change` box under the `MultiMaterial / Single Extruder multi-material setup` or your print will pause at the start after making the purge lines